hmrc/play-fsm/README.md

 - the testability of an application must not be compromised by the intrinsic implementation complexities

 ### Solution
-State Machine is an established pattern to manage complex internal state flow based on a set of transition rules.
+Finite State Machine is an established pattern to model any non-trivial business process flow using states and transitions.

 See <https://brilliant.org/wiki/finite-state-machines/>.

-In this library, you find a ready-to-use solution tailored for use in an HMRC-style frontend Play application, like `agent-invitations-frontend`.
+In this library, you will find a ready-to-use solution tailored for use in an HMRC-style frontend Play application.

 ### Design
 The key concept is a **Journey**.
-Each journey represents separate business transaction.
+Each journey represents separate business process/transaction.
 Each journey has a single root state.

 Journey is only loosely related to the HTTP and user session, in fact, depending on the state persistence